azsk/AzTS-docs/Scripts/UtilityScripts/README.md

 ### Azure_KeyVault_NetSec_Disable_Public_Network_Access

 `Get-AppServiceAllPossibleOutboundPublicIps()`
-<br />Purpose: Show the App Service's possible outbound public IPs, which can be used to create Azure Key Vault network access rules.
+<br />Purpose: Show the App Service's possible outbound public IPs, which can be used to create Azure Key Vault network access rules. **This is not reliable for Consumption or Premium Plan App Services!**
 <br />Parameters: SubscriptionId, ResourceGroupName, AppServiceName

 `Get-AppServiceAllCurrentOutboundPublicIps()`
 <br />Purpose: Show the App Service's current outbound public IPs.
-These will be a subset of all _possible_ outbound public IPs, so `Get-AppServiceAllPossibleOutboundPublicIps()` is the better function to use, but this is included for reference and comparison.
+These will be a subset of all _possible_ outbound public IPs, so `Get-AppServiceAllPossibleOutboundPublicIps()` is the better function to use, but this is included for reference and comparison. **This is not reliable for Consumption or Premium Plan App Services!**
 <br />Parameters: SubscriptionId, ResourceGroupName, AppServiceName

+`Set-KeyVaultSecurePublicNetworkSettings()`
+<br />Purpose: Updates an existing Key Vault to enable public network access with default action Deny, and to allow trusted Azure services.
+<br />Parameters: SubscriptionId, ResourceGroupName, KeyVaultName

 `Set-KeyVaultPublicNetworkAccessEnabledForMe()`
 <br />Purpose: Adds a network access rule to the Key Vault for the public IP address which you are currently using.
-Also sets public network access enabled with default action Deny.
+Uses a third-party web site to get your egress public IP.
 <br />Parameters: SubscriptionId, ResourceGroupName, KeyVaultName

 `Set-KeyVaultPublicNetworkAccessEnabledForIpAddresses()`
 <br />Purpose: Adds a network access rule to the Key Vault for each provided public IP address.
-Also sets public network access enabled with default action Deny.
 <br />Parameters: SubscriptionId, ResourceGroupName, KeyVaultName, PublicIpAddresses

 `Set-KeyVaultPublicNetworkAccessEnabledForIpAddress()`
 <br />Purpose: Adds a network access rule to the Key Vault for the provided public IP address.
-Also sets public network access enabled with default action Deny.
 <br />Parameters: SubscriptionId, ResourceGroupName, KeyVaultName, PublicIpAddress

 `Remove-KeyVaultNetworkAccessRuleForIpAddress()`